Written by Ronald J. Gordon Published: August, 1998 ~ Last Updated: March, 2013 ©

 provisions that this document remain intact and full acknowledgement be given to the author.

 James Buchanan, President of the United States from 1857 to 1861, endeavored to govern a fast-growing nation that was slowly beginning to fragment over the question of slavery, especially its growing acceptance in the western territories.
 Political division over this evil was long evident in the eastern States, but the expansion of slavery into the West incited both sides to work more forcefully, because full acceptance in these new territories would give more clout towards determining the final outcome of popular opinion in the East, and subsequently the whole nation.
 These western States became a hotbed of Slave and Abolitionist activity, in an early concerted effort to sway opinions.
 Buchanan inherited this problem when his predecessor, Franklin Pierce (1853-1857) and the U.S. Congress repealed the Missouri Compromise of 1820 with the Kansas-Nebraska Act of 1854 (for the purpose of building a railroad from Chicago to California).
 The former Act which had banned slavery in the new Territories was replaced with the latter Act which permitted each to decide the issue for themselves.
 A modest flood of Northerners and Southerners entered Kansas with every intent of swaying opinions and votes in their respective directions, using lobbying, extortion, and murder.
 When violent hostilities erupted, the spree of killings was suppressed only with the deployment of Federal troops.
 Some historians contend that the Civil War really began in Kansas.
 Slavers and Abolitionists were tenacious on building their best case for victory, and hopes ran high for political control in the 1860 elections.
-Abraham Lincoln won the Presidential election mostly because of a splintering of the opposition into a four-way race.
-This not only left his party holding a narrow margin of political control, but instituted a new departure from the Jacksonian / Democratic control of the previous 32 years.
+Abraham Lincoln won the Presidential election mostly because of a splintering of the Democratic opposition into a four-way race.
+This not only left Lincoln's party holding a narrow margin of political control, but instituted a new departure from the Jacksonian / Democratic control of the previous 32 years.
 Lincoln was previously known as a strong advocate of freedom, and proponents of slavery in many southern States became enraged.
 With such an opponent in the White House, their hopes of political control and preserving slavery evaporated before their faces.
 In just over a month from the November elections, South Carolina seceded from the Union (December 20, 1860) and was followed within two months by Mississippi, Florida, Alabama, Georgia, Texas, and Louisiana.
 The Confederate States of America (CSA) was formed on February 9, 1861.

 President James Buchanan (Lincoln's predecessor) was perceived as a lame-duck for much of his last year in office, because he was not exhibiting the leadership or vision that could have avoided much bloodshed, Constitutional impasses, partisan stalemates, and finally the alienation of his own party which helped to split the Democratic ticket in the 1860 elections.
 He was an intellectually capable person, but did not seem to grasp the reality of Northerners not accepting Constitutional arguments that would favor the South; nor did he understand how Sectionalism was realigning political parties.
 The Whigs were being destroyed which resulted in the creation of the Republican Party.
 It has been suggested that a more aggressive policy toward the West combined with greater statesmanship in the East could possibly have avoided the Civil War, or dramatically reduced the seriousness of an emanate conflict.
 Supreme Court Chief Justice Roger B. Taney delivered the Court's landmark opinion in the famous Dred Scott case on the second day of Buchanan's term in office.
 Scott had been a slave to a Dr. John Emerson and traveled with him through non-slave States.
 When Emerson died, Scott sued for freedom because he had lived in free States.
 The Court ruled that non-citizens (slaves) did not have the privilege of being able to sue in a federal court.
 The timing was politically disastrous and this Decision would overshadow the new President for his full term.
 Following the election of Abraham Lincoln in November, 1860, Buchanan introduced an unofficial policy of inactivity, an earnest waiting to be able to leave the White House.
 Historians cite that his lack of interest in State matters from November, 1860, until March of 1861, actually permitted the seceded southern States to organize themselves more completely.
 Lincoln, unfortunately, inherited a fractured nation with no clear Administrative vision.

-Representatives from the various States meeting in a series of Conventions then found themselves in a heated struggle to select a national leader.
+Representatives from the various Confederate states meeting in a series of Conventions then found themselves in a heated struggle to select a national leader.
 Many candidates were considered but none offered sterling qualifications.
 Civil War historian William C. Davis, Jefferson Davis: The Man and His Hour, chronicles the selection process.
 Alexander Stephens, one of the most brilliant minds of the Confederacy was one of the first candidates, but his negative qualities of being short in stature, mixed with a drug habit soon diminished his opportunity.
 Further, he opposed secession from the Union at first.
 Georgia bred U.S. Senator Robert A. Toombs, a turbulent secessionist, was another possibility but his misdemeanors with alcohol frightened some delegates.
 They may have conjectured among themselves: Should we chance having an inebriated President receiving foreign dignitaries?
 A reluctant consensus finally engaged West Point graduate Jefferson Davis as their President with Alexander Stephens as Vice-President.
 Toombs was embittered and pursued military service where he later commanded troops at the battle of Antietam as a Brigadier General, repulsing the attempts of General Ambrose Burnsides to cross a bridge during the Third Phase of this battle.
 The Georgia General placed hundreds of Georgian sharpshooters on the bluff overlooking the (Burnside) Bridge, and virtually had a turkey shoot as Union soldiers had to come out into full view in order to get across the open structured bridge.
 Stephens soon discovered that his Vice-Presidency would exist in the deep shadow of Jefferson Davis who rarely delegated responsibility.
 It was a tremendous disappointment.

 Having dissolved their connection from the Union, the Confederacy now faced questions of legal ownership concerning Union property and military installations on their homelands.
 Such a circumstance involved South Carolina, for the Union garrison at Fort Sumter was prominently located on a small island in the middle of the entrance to Charleston harbor.
 This fort had not been resupplied since the previous December and Lincoln ordered that reinforcements be sent immediately.
 Realizing a serendipitous window of opportunity over their weakened condition, General Pierre Gustave Toutant Beauregard, commander of the provisional forces of Charleston, requested its immediate surrender.
 Union Commander Major Robert Anderson naturally refused.
 On April 12, at 4:30 a.m., a steady bombardment commenced that would force the Union garrison to surrender after two days of relentless shelling.
 President Lincoln then responded by issuing orders on April 19, for a naval blockade to surround all southern ports.
 The Civil War had begun (unless Kansas is considered).